FAIRmat-NFDI/nomad-material-processing/docs/explanation/schemas.md

 - `Substrate` and `CrystallineSubstrate` entities, the support used in `SampleDeposition` activities.
 - `ThinFilm` entity, usually created during `SampleDeposition` activities.
 - `ThinFilmStack` in case of processes producing multilayer samples.
 This class also contains a reference to the `Substrate`.
-- `Geometry` and it's subclasses, defining the commonly found macroscopic shapes of a sample.
-It is a subsection composed within the `Substrate`.
+- `Geometry` and its [subclasses](../reference/references.md#subclass), defining the commonly found macroscopic shapes of a sample.
+It is a [subsection](../reference/references.md#subsection) composed within the `Substrate`.
 They include `Parallelepiped`, `SquareCuboid`, `RectangleCuboid`, `TruncatedCone`, `Cylinder`, `CylinderSector`, `IrregularParallelSurfaces`.
-- `Miscut` another subsection of  `Substrate` to specify the miscut of the orientation of the surface in terms of angular deviation toward crystallographic directions.
+- `Miscut` another [subsection](../reference/references.md#subsection) of  `Substrate` to specify the miscut of the orientation of the surface in terms of angular deviation toward crystallographic directions.
-- `CrystalProperties` and `ElectronicProperties`, found as subsection of sample entities that need these parameters.
+- `CrystalProperties` and `ElectronicProperties`, found as [subsection](../reference/references.md#subsection) of sample entities that need these parameters.
 - simple activities performed on samples: `Etching`, `Annealing`, `Cleaning`.
 They also include a `Recipe` that can be referenced inside to avoid repetition for routinary tasks.
 - `TimeSeries` a general class that shapes every kind of parameters logged along a time window.
 The quantities referring to the measured parameter are `value` and `time`. `set_value` and `set_time` can also be specified, as they usually differ from the measured ones.
-Several subclasses inheriting from this one can be found nested in the package.
+Several [subclasses](../reference/references.md#subclass) inheriting from this one can be found nested in the package.

 ### Vapor Deposition

 The `nomad_material_processing.vapor_deposition.general` module contains classes describing a general vapor deposition process.
 The master class in this module is `VaporDeposition`, inheriting from `SampleDeposition`.

-The other classes found here are specifying the subsections found in the steps of the `VaporDeposition` process.
+The other classes found here are specifying the [subsections](../reference/references.md#subsection) found in the steps of the `VaporDeposition` process.
-`VaporDepositionStep` contains three subsections allowing to describe the parameters usually recorded during an experiment:
+`VaporDepositionStep` contains three [subsections](../reference/references.md#subsection) allowing to describe the parameters usually recorded during an experiment:

 - `VaporDepositionSource` the metadata on which kind of source will bring the raw material in the recation chamber.
 This class is in turn composed by three dinstinct elements, namely the `Component` material to be evaporated, the `EvaporationSource` that is the element that produces the vapor, and `MolarFlowRate` that is a time series recording the molar flux exiting the source.
 This is used as a list within the `VaporDepositionStep` because many sources can be present at the same time.
-- `SampleParameter` this subsection hosts the references to the `ThinFilm` deposited and the `ThinFilmStack` or `Substrate` used as support of the deposition.
-This subsection is also used to record sample-specific parameters in the process, such as tempearture, or growth rate.
+- `SampleParameter` this [subsection](../reference/references.md#subsection) hosts the references to the `ThinFilm` deposited and the `ThinFilmStack` or `Substrate` used as support of the deposition.
+This [subsection](../reference/references.md#subsection) is also used to record sample-specific parameters in the process, such as tempearture, or growth rate.
 This is a list because many samples can be grown at the same time.
 - `ChamberEnvironment` collects the metadata connected to the whole reaction chamber that cannot be linked to one single sample.
-It usually contains temperature or `GasFlow` subsections.
+It usually contains temperature or `GasFlow` [subsections](../reference/references.md#subsection).

-These three subsections are the backbone of the `VaporDeposition` process and they are usually inherited whenever a specific experiment requires to extend them.
+These three [subsections](../reference/references.md#subsection) are the backbone of the `VaporDeposition` process and they are usually inherited whenever a specific experiment requires to extend them.

 ### Chemical Vapor Deposition